Luke Raley Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in MLB.
+- The Marlins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.14 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (113 total, 1.1 per game).
+- The Marlins rank 11th in baseball in home runs surrendered (114 total, 1.1 per game).

-- The right-hander last pitched on Tuesday against the St. Louis Cardinals, when he went five innings, allowing one earned run while giving up two hits.
+- His most recent appearance came on Wednesday against the St. Louis Cardinals, when the righty went six innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.